YOU ARE ABOUT TO LEARN A WAY to make a change in an industry that has long been in favor of a few élite in our society.

 At this juncture, nothing is chiseled in stone.
 All new organizations undergo refinements of policies, figures, rules and regulations in the establishment stage.

-The trumpet for “change” is loud and clear in every election campaign.
+The trumpet for “change” is loud and clear in every election year campaign.
 Today, it’s still political wranglings — politics as usual.
-It is up to us, you and me, millions of us to make a change starting here on the car insurance industry.
+It is up to us, you and me, millions of us to make a change starting here on the auto insurance industry.
 We either continue contributing to the coffers of the big profit monger companies we have to deal with today, or we stop and start building our rewards for driving safely.
-It is a daunting task, I know, to organize a large number of people, but it is NOT IMPOSSIBLE.
+It is a daunting task, I know, to organize a large number of people to cause our government to convert an industry to a better system.
+It is NOT IMPOSSIBLE.
 IT CAN BE DONE!
 WE CAN DO IT!

 Needless to say, you do not cancel your policy as yet.
 This is a long journey.